Corporate & Securities Advisory

 These changes do not affect the existing proxy statement filing deadline of 120 days after fiscal year-end for companies that choose to incorporate by reference from their definitive proxy statements the disclosure required by Part III of the Form 10-K.

 Each year as part of the year-end reporting process, we recommend that companies carefully examine the membership profiles of their board and board committees.
-Sarbanes-Oxley, the SEC rules issued under Sarbanes-Oxley, and the listing requirements of Nasdaq, NYSE, and NYSE MKT (formerly NYSE AMEX) relating to board and committee membership requirements all impact who may serve.25 Mintz Levin has prepared a director independence and qualification checklist to assist with this analysis, and we encourage you to evaluate each director and director nominee to ensure continued compliance with these requirements.
+Sarbanes-Oxley, the SEC rules issued under Sarbanes-Oxley, and the listing requirements of NASDAQ, NYSE and NYSE MKT (formerly NYSE AMEX) relating to board and committee membership requirements all impact who may serve.13 Mintz Levin has prepared a director independence and qualification checklist to assist with this analysis, which we have updated this year for the changes to compensation committee independence requirements, and we encourage you to evaluate each director and director nominee to ensure compliance with the new compensation committee independence requirements and continued compliance with all other requirements.

 As noted above, companies considering option repricing programs in light of significant declines in their stock prices should note that such programs may require shareholder approval, depending on the terms of the equity compensation plan under which the options were granted.
 In the event that shareholder approval is required, the company will need to file a preliminary proxy statement with the SEC, which would not be required for approval of a new plan or an amendment to an existing plan.